MPSxDev/best-drop-ever-dApp/STELLAR_WALLET_SETUP.md

-# Stellar Wallet Setup for Dropsland dApp
+# Stellar Wallet Setup for BestDropsever dApp

 This document explains how to set up invisible Stellar wallets for users during signup.